-Peter Neufeld / Partner
+Peter Neufeld / Of Counsel

 Peter Neufeld, a nationally recognized civil-rights lawyer, has spent over thirty-five years trying cases on behalf of victims of police misconduct and wrongful convictions.
 Peter’s commitment to his clients and skill in the courtroom has led to some of the largest civil rights verdicts and settlements nationwide, as well as major systemic criminal-justice reforms.

 Litigating civil-rights cases in trial and appellate courts nationwide, including the U.S. Supreme Court, Peter has pioneered key legal theories.
 For example, Peter represented Earl Washington, Jr., a man with mild mental retardation who spent 17 years in prison—9 of them on death row—for a rape and murder that DNA proved he did not commit.
 Peter showed that a state police officer had caused Washington’s wrongful conviction by first feeding him information about the crime that only the true perpetrator would know, and then falsely claiming this nonpublic information had originated with Washington.
 After Peter argued the appeal, the Fourth Circuit agreed that the investigator could be held legally responsible for fabricating Washington’s false confession.
 A substantial verdict for Mr. Washington followed.
 The Fourth Circuit fabricated confession theory was then adopted by other federal circuits.
 The Washington case also led to an audit of the Virginia state crime lab and the prosecution of the true perpetrator.

 In addition to his civil-rights practice at NSB, Peter, along with Barry Scheck, cofounded and co-directs The Innocence Project at the Benjamin N. Cardozo School of Law.
 The Innocence Project has been responsible in whole or in part for exonerating most of the over 300 men and women to be cleared through post-conviction DNA testing.